cerner/terra-toolkit/README.md

 See the [Webpack Configuration Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Webpack.md) to get started.

+## Enzyme Intl Helpers

+Terra Toolkit provides Enzyme helpers for fortifying tests that depend on react-intl by decoupling the need for actual translations.

+See the [Enzyme Intl Helpers Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/EnzymeIntlHelpers.md) to get started.

 ## Versioning

 Terra-toolkit is considered to be stable and will follow [SemVer](http://semver.org/) for versioning.